Broader market trades firm; PSU banks in demand

-Equity barometers were trading with steep losses in mid-morning trade.
-The Nifty was hovering below 17,650 level.
-PSU banks, metals, pharma and realty shares were in demand while private banks and financial shares tumbled.
+The main indices were trading in range with minor gains in mid morning trade.
+The Nifty was trading above the 17,700 mark.
+PSU banks, realty and FMCG stocks were in demand.

-The broader market outperformed.
-The S&P BSE Mid-Cap index was up 0.52% while the S&P BSE Small-Cap index rose 0.16%.
+The broader indices outperformed the benchmark indices.
+The S&P BSE Mid-Cap index was up 0.59% while the S&P BSE Small-Cap index rose 0.76%.

 COVID-19 Update: